 Take a Break From Your Smartphone

 When you don't blink enough, your eyes aren't properly lubricated, which can cause redness.
 If you spend a lot of time on your phone or computer, try taking "blink breaks" every few minutes to keep the moisture balance of your eyes intact.
+Similarly, you can get "screen sickness" that will leave you feeling awful—it's the same as carsickness, but you get it from scrolling.

 Take Breaks From Wearing Makeup